Iago's manipulativeness and character: Technique

 In a world that the audience may perceive as highly trusting, as well as dignified and courteous, Iago demonstrates a "malign opportunism", argues Adamson, throughout the play responding to circumstance rather than a preconceived blueprint.
 However, he does have a technique, and in the cases of Roderigo, Brabantio and Cassio they are effectively the same attack.
 First, he offers hypocritical condolences for the men's unfortunate circumstance (Brabantio, whose daughter has eloped on Iago's urging, for example), and in doing so he highlights his own keenness to help.
 He then advises his target to "mend it for your own good", all the while playing individuals off against each other: other losses are calculable in the benefit they potentially have for him.
 By this, he enjoys a vicarious pleasure from the distresses of others.
-Following Iago' eventual discovery, Roderigo explains how Iago "set him on".
+Following Iago's eventual discovery, Roderigo explains how Iago "set him on".

 Iago as hero

 While Othello himself is strictly the main protagonist, if an anti-hero, Abernethy suggests that the real hero of the play is Iago himself.
 This is due to the fact that without him, there would be no story: